inno-devops-labs/F25-DevSecOps-Intro/labs/submission4.md

 - Some unnecessary packages installed in base image
 - No obvious configuration issues

-**Bottom line:** The RSA keys are just part of the demo setup, but in a real application this would be a critical finding.
+The RSA keys are just part of the demo setup, but in a real application this would be a critical finding.
 Good reminder to always scan for secrets before deploying.

-## Task 3 — Toolchain Comparison: Syft+Grype vs Trivy All-in-One
+## Task 3

 ### Accuracy Analysis